-Join OpenOakland for our 5th annual National Day of Civic Hacking, and help us #HackForChange!
+OpenOakland’s 5th annual National Day of Civic Hacking

 On September 23rd, thousands of people from across the United States will come together for National Day of Civic Hacking (NDoCH).
 It is an annual day of action to convene civic hackers, government staff, developers, community organizers, coders, bureaucrats, data scientists, journalists, user experience designers and anyone with the passion to make our city services better.

 We will collaboratively build new solutions using publicly-released data, technology, and design processes to improve our communities and the governments that serve them.

 This year, for our 5th National Day of Civic Hacking, OpenOakland, in collaboration with the City of Oakland Digital Services team, will hold the City’s first inaugural Design-A-Thon!
 Together with input, leadership and participation from the City’s Digital Services and other departments, through user experience sessions, we will identify ways to improve City services.
 Our goal is to enhance Oaklanders’ user satisfaction by improving the accessibility, usability and pleasure provided in the interaction of local government services.
 Our aim is to create a more effective and equitable technology ecosystem for everyone.